tent/tent.io/content/_faq.md

 content.
 If you have private photos or messages, you might want only a few apps to see them.

-You can download and run Tent server on your own hardware or get started with a hosted provider who runs the server for you.
-You could also write your own server and apps from scratch.
+Soon you will be able to download and run Tent server on your own hardware or get started with a hosted provider who runs the server for you.
+You could also write your own server and apps from scratch using the developer documentation **LINK**.

 ### Can I switch Tent servers?